Semphriss/SDL3Fuzz/README.md

 - `SDLFUZZ_LOGLEVEL` specifies what SDL3Fuzz should print.
 Current values are 0
   for no logging (default) and 1 to log basic information (currently, only the seed).
+- `SDLFUZZ_OUT` specifies a path to a file where the events sent will be recorded.
+This file can be used to reproduce crashes.
+- `SDLFUZZ_IN` specifies a path to a previously recorded output file.
+It will re-run the same events in the same order.
+The fuzzed application must be stable and reproducible for this to work.
+- `SDLFUZZ_RANDOM_EVENTS` specifies the amount of random events to generate in total, after which SDL3Fuzz will emit only quit events.
+It is practical to set this to 0 when reproducing a crash from an event recording.

 ## Examples